 The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in:

 Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

 What is “Clickjacking”?

-When you use this option, you’re able to open the Workspace or Shared Tile groups on a website which is hosted on the same domain as the Workspace instance is.
-This is NOT on TOP-LEVEL, but on the navigation within the domain, so for example:
+When you use this option, you’re able to open the Workspace or Shared tile groups on a website which is hosted on the same domain as the Workspace instance is.
+This is NOT on TOP-LEVEL, but on the navigation within the domain.
+For example:

-When you use this option, you’re able to open the Workspace or Shared tile group on any specific site you set, so for example:
+When you use this option, you’re able to open the Workspace or Shared tile group on any specific site you set.
+For example:

 If you set the option to Allow-From (https://portal.office.com) you’re able to load the Workspace and the Shared tile groups in an iFrame on portal.office.com